YzyLmc/YzyLmc.github.io/docs/index.md

 <!--Prior to NEU, I recevied my B.Eng at School of Mechanical Engineering and Automation of [Northeastern University (CN)](http://english.neu.edu.cn/), advised by [Prof. Yaping Zhao](http://www.me.neu.edu.cn/2015/1105/c3344a55926/pagem.htm).-->

-Currently, I'm leading a happy life with my girlfriend and my cat at Providence :)
+Currently, I'm leading a happy life with my girlfriend and my cat in Providence :)

 ---
 ## News: